 You have three models to choose from, those being the 6.2-inch Galaxy S20, a big 6.7-inch Galaxy S20+ and a massive 6.9-inch Galaxy S20 Ultra 5G.
 All three models come with 5G.

 After looking at the detailed spec sheet above, the S20 is a big upgrade in several key areas.
-Samsung added a bigger screen with a high refresh rate, newer internals, added a bunch of cameras and threw in a huge battery.
-Even if you have the dual camera Galaxy S9+ getting the Galaxy S20 would be a substantial upgrade.
+Samsung added a bigger screen with a high refresh rate, newer internals, more storage, added a bunch of cameras and the bigger battery has faster charging.
+Even if you have the dual camera Galaxy S9+ getting the Galaxy S20 would be quite the upgrade overall.

 The most important changes are to the screen, cameras, then battery life and charging speeds.
 So, here’s more info for each of those categories.

 Galaxy S20 vs Galaxy S9: Display & Design

 The Galaxy S9 was Samsung’s last small flagship smartphone.
 Since then, screens have become larger and even the smallest Galaxy S20 is substantially bigger than the Galaxy S9.